Skool vs Udemy: Which Is Better for Learning AI in 2026?

 What Udemy is good at

 Depth for very little money.
-A course like the AI Engineer Core Track packs 50-plus hours of real projects, and it is rated 4.7 on Udemy.
+A course like the AI Engineer Core Track packs 50-plus hours of real projects across LLM engineering, RAG, and agents, and it is rated 4.7 on Udemy across roughly 250k students.
+You own it for life, learn at 2x speed if you want, and revisit modules whenever a project needs them.
 The catch: never pay the list price.
-Udemy runs near-constant sales that drop courses to roughly $15, so wait for one.
+Udemy runs near-constant sales that drop courses to roughly $15, and there is a 30-day refund window if a course turns out to be wrong for you.
+Wait for the sale, then buy.

 Decision rule

 Choose Skool when the bottleneck is follow-through.
-If you know what to learn but keep losing momentum, a community can be worth the recurring fee because it gives you a place to ask questions, compare progress, and stay visible.
+If you know what to learn but keep losing momentum, a community is worth the recurring fee because it gives you a place to ask questions, compare progress, and stay visible.
 Choose Udemy when the bottleneck is information.
-If you need a structured path through prompt engineering, AI app development, or LLM engineering, a strong Udemy course is usually the better first purchase.
+If you need a structured path through prompt engineering, AI app development, or LLM engineering, a strong Udemy course on sale is usually the better first purchase.

 Which should you pick

 If you need a push to finish and value a network, start with a free Skool community.
 If you are disciplined and want to go deep on a skill cheaply, buy a top-rated Udemy course on sale.
-Many people do both: a course for the skill, a community for the accountability.
+Most people, eventually, do both.

 The reviews behind this guide